-Urban Habitat Initiatives President Kimberly Vermeer reflects on her work in 2020.
+Urban Habitat Initiatives President Kimberly Vermeer reflects on the conferences and events this fall.

 In this episode of the Green in Action podcast, host Kimberly Vermeer speaks with Dana Bourland, Enterprise Community Partners alum, founder of the JPB Foundation Environment program, and fellow Island Press author.
 Kim and Dana get personal about their motivations to push for healthy and equitable housing and discuss what that looks like on a community scale.
 They dive into the lessons from Dana’s new book, Gray to Green Communities: A Call to Action on the Housing and Climate Crises.
 Listen in for a timely conversation about the fundamental shift in approach needed to address the housing and climate crises – from interdisciplinary thinking, bold national measures, to a strong commitment to racial and social equity.
 Learn more at the show notes on our website, urbanhabitatinitiatives.com